brainstormz/ProgrammingChallenges/OpenKattis/abandonedanimal/README.md

 <h3> requirement </h3>
 <p>
-- The question is asking is the graph created by the input a connected graph?
+- Is the graph a connected graph?
 If it is, is there a unique path or multiple path?
 </p>